SomeshSunariwal/Object_Detection_Mask_RCNN/README.md

 This is a program of Object Detection by using the Mask_RCNN .
-This Project work is done by "Somesh Sunariwal" Student of NIT Srinagar at IISc Banglore.
+This Project work is done by "Somesh Sunariwal" and "Diksha Rani" Student of NIT Srinagar at IISc Banglore.

 Mask RCNN is a deep neural network aimed to solve instance segmentation problem in machine learning or computer vision.
 In other words, it can separate different objects in a image or a video.